sano-jin/lambda-gt-playground/README.md

   {Log} exp
   ```

-  evaluates `exp`, prints the values, and result in the value.
+  evaluates `exp`, prints the value, and results in the value.

 See [/example](example) for more examples.